Operation Wolf: Legacy

-Operation Wolf influenced the market upon release.
+Operation Wolf had long-term influence on the market upon its release.
 It is credited with evolving the light gun shooter genre.
 It departed from the shooting gallery, carnival, and cartoon themes that had previously dominated the genre for decades, from electro-mechanical games in the 1960s until Nintendo's Duck Hunt in 1984, and moved the genre toward more realistic, violent, and military shooter themes.
 In contrast to Taito's earlier gun games including Attack (1976), N.Y.
 Captor (1985), and Cycle Shooting (1986) which have simple cartoon graphics, Operation Wolf has more realistic graphics.
 This provides a depth of perspective by using different sized sprites.

 Operation Wolf took the military themes of 1980s run and gun video games (such as Commando, Green Beret, and Ikari Warriors) and action films (such as Rambo and Commando) and applied them to light gun shooters.
-It presents a prisoner of war (POW) rescue mission with massive violence, killing masses of enemy soldiers, which was novel for light gun shooters at the time.
-It innovated on the mounted gun mechanismused before in Taito's Attack and even older Midway mechanical games from the 1960sby using an optical light gun sensor along with a geared motor that makes the player feel the kick when pulling the trigger.
+It presents a novel light gun shooter basis for the prisoner of war (POW) rescue mission with massive violence, killing masses of enemy soldiers.
+It innovates on the mounted gun mechanism - used before in Taito's Attack and even older Midway mechanical games from the 1960s - by using an optical sensor and a physical sensation of gunfire.
 It spawned many arcade shooters with mounted machine gun controls and increasing levels of violence during the late 1980s to early 1990s.
+Den of Geek cited it as a precursor to the then emerging first-person shooter genre.

 The game popularized first-person light gun rail shooters and inspired numerous clones and imitators during the late 1980s to early 1990s.
 Examples include SNK's Mechanized Attack and Sega's Line of Fire in 1989, SNK's Beast Busters in 1990, Namco's Steel Gunner and Midway's Terminator 2 in 1991, and Konami's Lethal Enforcers in 1992.
 Further influenced by Operation Wolf, the genre remained popular into the late 1990s and declined following the rise of the first-person shooter (FPS) genre.

-Operation Wolf spawned four sequels: Operation Thunderbolt (1988), Operation Wolf 3 (1994), Operation Tiger (1998), and Operation Wolf Returns: First Mission (2023).
+Operation Wolf spawned three sequels: Operation Thunderbolt (1988), Operation Wolf 3 (1994) and Operation Tiger (1998), and the remake Operation Wolf Returns: First Mission (2023).